HomelessPhD/AR_Puzzles/PZL7/README.md

 ## 5-th key
 ![5-th key](https://raw.githubusercontent.com/HomelessPhD/AR_Puzzles/main/PZL7/pics/5.png )

-This is image of a black cat and a flower of daisies that in russian is also called as "margarita".
-The flower hase face on it hinting us that its "alive".
+This is an image of a black cat and a flower of daisies that in Russian is also called "margarita".
+The flower has a face on it hinting us that its "alive".
 The HTML-encoded hint says "{8}".
-Some familiar with Russian literature seeing here link to Bulgakovs' book "Master and Margarita" [[10]](https://en.wikipedia.org/wiki/The_Master_and_Margarita).
+Some familiar with Russian literature see here a link to Bulgakovs' book "Master and Margarita" [[10]](https://en.wikipedia.org/wiki/The_Master_and_Margarita).
 Beside of Margarita, there is a cat `Behemoth`: "...An enormous demonic black cat (said to be as big as a hog) who speaks, walks on two legs, and can transform into human shape for brief periods of time.
 He has a penchant for chess, vodka, pistols, and obnoxious sarcasm.
 He is evidently the least-respected member of Woland's team – Margarita boldly takes to slapping Behemoth on the head after one of his many ill-timed jokes, without fear of retaliation.
 In the last chapters, it appears that Behemoth is a demon pageboy, the best clown in the world.
 His name (Бегемот) refers to both the Biblical monster and the Russian word for hippopotamus...".
 The @Tiamat hints made on Twitter: `The hint for the cat is "literature"! 📚`, and one made on AR blockchain message: "These have been circulating among some group of solvers, of course they are not the straight answers, but they will lead you there: Seasons, Life of Pi, Behemoth." justifying this ideas and the way of thinking.
 The answer likely related to Bulgakovs' Master and Margarita.

 Finally, i'd consider the next keys here: `"Behemoth"`, `"behemoth"`, `"Bulgakov"`, `"bulgakov"`, `"Azazello"`, `"azazello"`, `"Koroviev"`, `"koroviev"`,  `...`

 ## 6-th key
 ![6-th key](https://raw.githubusercontent.com/HomelessPhD/AR_Puzzles/main/PZL7/pics/6.png )

+That one is tough but easy.
+Most assume that answer is the fourth number in the series, but it also could be a name of tthe series as whole object or series of numbers just pointing to the correct answer.
+There is no HTML-encoded hints same as Twitter hints for this.
+I assume the answer more likely the 4-digit number, probably a year (most of controversial pictures\keys in this puzzle have some hints about their length\size, but not this one - i expect this caused by predictable from its nature length: 4 digits like previous 3 numbers).

+Googling these numbers, one may find an interesting coincidence: all numbers treated as years will result in eclipses (solar or lunar or even both).
+Probably the fourth number is also a year of some special Lunar or Solar eclipse. [[11]](https://in-the-sky.org/eclipses.php)

+Also, this series of years related to some special sub-series of "strong" Eclipses (with some special attribute or feature) with a specific name that is the right answer.
+Some tethrada.

 Finally, i'd consider the next keys here: `"Solar"`, `"Lunar"`, `"solar"`, `"lunar"`, `"Solareclipse"`, `"SolarEclipse"`, `"solareclipse"`, `"Lunareclipse"`, `"LunarEclipse"`, `"lunareclipse"`, `"1157"`, `"eclipses"`, `"Eclipses"`, ... `<some years from 1900 to 2100>`, `...`